BiakHong/phase-3-hashketball/README.md

 ## Instructions

-Welcome to Hashketball!
+Welcome to Hashketlab that will return a nested hash, which you'll be working with as you write methods to solve the deliverables below.ball!
 In this lab, you will be implementing methods to work with a nested data structure.
-There's a method `#game_hash` that has been provided to you in this lab that will return a nested hash, which you'll be working with as you write methods to solve the deliverables below.
+There's a method `#game_hash` that has been provided to you in this

 We also strongly recommend that you read the **_entire_** README before you start coding.
 We're going to show some tips and tricks that make the coding a